Big Pickleballooza

 • 4-game guarantee

-We will be recognizing the winning team of this inaugural event with a trophy once the single elimination format is complete.
+We will be recognizing the winning teams of the event with a Team Trophy & Individual Medals, once the single elimination format is complete.

 Some Other Pickleball Rules